aidenhuyh/aidenhuyh/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 I'm Eiden Huyh.
 I like to code stuff that makes people's lives (including myself!) easier.
-I mainly code in GoLang, Python and Javascipt (mostly React), but am always willing to learn new languages.
+I mainly code in Python, Java and Javascipt (mostly React), but am always willing to learn new languages.

 - 😁 Pronouns: He/Him